evintunador/triton_docs_tutorials/README.md

 ## how to get up and running
 these instructions are for setting up a cloud GPU instance on [lambdalabs](https://lambdalabs.com); other cloud providers should be similar.
 If you're running linux on your own pc with your own GPU then it should be obvious which of these steps to skip.

-1. setup an account on [lambdalabs](https://lambdalabs.com) or similar provider, including putting in your payment info
+1. setup an account on [lambdalabs](https://lambdalabs.com) or similar provider
 2. launch a GPU instance.
 You can choose whichever single GPU is cheapest (I can always find one for less than $1/hr)
-3. once it's running, open the jupyter lab environment (Lambda provides this; i presume others do too).
+3. once it's running, open the included remote jupyter lab environment (Lambda provides this and i presume others do too).
 Optionally you could instead ssh into the instance in order to be able to use your own IDE
 4. Open the terminal in your instance and install github CLI
 ```
 sudo apt update